 “We do the letter arc, reading, spelling, memory games, computer work and drawing.
 The lessons are fun.
 Ruth is a very kind and good teacher.”

 “Ruth has helped me to gain confidence and find practical solutions which have made a real difference, especially with coping at work…”

-“Ruth Gravelle has helped me to overcome aspects of my disability that in the past held me back in my education and employability.
-The educational support and positive psychological input has helped me in the last 6yrs graduate from two universities, and has given me a positive outlook to living with dyslexia.
+“Ruth Gravelle has helped me to overcome aspects of my disability that in the past held me back in my education and employ-ability.
+The educational support and positive psychological input has helped me in the last 6 years to graduate from two universities, and has given me a positive outlook to living with dyslexia.